graphaware/neo4j-nlp-opennlp/README.md

 **Validation/testing:**

 Evaluation of the new model is performed automatically when invoking procedure `ga.nlp.train()`.
-If `validationFile` is specified, it is used to test the performance of the new model.
-If not, evaluation is performed using OpenNLP cross-validation method: validation runs *n*-fold times on the same training file, but each time selecting different set of trainig and testing data with the sample size ratio of *train:test = (n-1):1*.
+The evaluation of the new model is performed using OpenNLP cross-validation method: validation runs *n*-fold times on the same training file, but each time selecting different set of trainig and testing data with the sample size ratio of *train:test = (n-1):1*.
 Validation measures (Precision, Recall, F-Measure) are pooled together and returned to the user as a result.

 The following procedure can be invoked to test already existing models:
 ```